Choje Akong Tulku Rinpoche

 Both our centres are open to everyone, regardless of religious beliefs or faith.
 Resident ordained monks and nuns, together with lay volunteers, form the core of our community.
 Volunteering at Kagyu Samye Dzong is a great way to get to know the centres better and become a part of a friendly, vibrant community.
 There are lots of opportunities that can match the skills you have to offer or the time you have available.Read more ›

 We offer a range of complementary therapies, including a monthly visit from our Tibetan doctor.
 Dr. Soktsang is highly experienced in the field of traditional Tibetan Medicine, having studied at the medical Institue for Traditional Tibetan Medicine in Lhasa, where he graduated with a masters degree.
-We also have classes in Yoga, Tetsudo and Jiulong Baguazhang.Read more ›
+We also have classes in Tetsudo, Jiulong Baguazhang and the Inner Child Group.Read more ›